Information Science • Offshore Survey • Search & Rescue • Marine Tech

 Integrating undersea instruments into a search & rescue workflow

-Goal: fuse instruments into a reliable positioning workflow for seabed operations — accurate, repeatable, field-ready.
+Goal: fuse instruments into a reliable positioning workflow for seabed operations that is accurate, repeatable, field-ready.

 Python Binary parsing Integration Field-ready testing